Welcome to Ladan Hajipour, a Manchester based wrist & hand surgeon

 Carpal tunnel syndrome is a term given to a group of symptoms that present when the median nerve, upon passing through the wrist and into the hand, is put under uncomfortable pressure.
 The carpal tunnel itself is located on the palm side of one’s wrist – made up of carpal bones and ligaments, the median nerve travels through the tunnel on its connection to one’s hand.
 You can read an extended description of the syndrome here.
 Essentially, the flexor tendons in the wrist can swell because of continued overuse.
 Applying a wrist splint can help alleviate the symptoms but it will also limit your proactivity in the gym, so it is recommended that you seek out specialist consultation if you have any concerns.

 Worried about a niggling pain in the gym?
-Make contact here and we’ll do our best to help.
+Contact us and we’ll do our best to help.

 Author Ladan Hajipour Next post